 - Select the Settings icon.

-- As your Nest has scanned nearby networks, select your Wi-Fi and, if needed, enter your password.
+- As your Nest is finished scanning for local networks, find your Wi-Fi and, if needed, enter your password.

-Nest thermostats get the power they need directly from your HVAC system, but also have a rechargeable lithium-ion battery for backup in situations where the power cuts out.
-According to Google, who manufactures the thermostat, a Nest Thermostat battery last an average of several months.
-It can be recharged using a USB charger that comes with the Nest.
+Nest thermostats receive power from your HVAC system, but also have a rechargeable lithium-ion battery for backup in case of a power outage.
+According to Google, who manufactures the thermostat, a Nest Thermostat battery will generally last several months.
+Recharge it with the USB cord that comes included.

 If you plan on being away for a couple weeks, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode would be another option.
-Using Off mode will turn off all of your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting dangerously hot or cold.
+Off mode shuts down all your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting particularly hot or cold.